CareCloud: History

 CareCloud was founded as Medical Transcription Billing Corporation (MTBC) in 1999 by American entrepreneur Mahmud Haq.
 The earliest days of the company were focused on providing transcription and manual medical billing to healthcare providers primarily located in New Jersey.

 In 2004, the company developed a fully integrated suite of services that includes a proprietary practice management platform, ONC-ACB, meaningful use stage 2 certified complete electronic health records software and a revenue cycle management service.

 On June 6, 2013, former ambassador to Pakistan Cameron Munter joined MTBC's Board of Directors.

 On July 23, 2014, the company went public on NASDAQ Capital Market under the ticker symbol "MTBC."
 The preferred stock trades under “MTBCP.”

 In 2017, the company launched talkEHR, the industry’s first voice-enabled electronic health record.

 In 2019, they changed the corporation name from Medical Transcription Billing Corp. to MTBC, Inc.

-In 2021, they changed the corporation name to CareCloud, Inc.
+In 2021, MTBC changed its name to CareCloud, Inc., adopting the name of the company it had acquired the previous year.

 The company also has operations in Pakistan and Sri Lanka.